 As stated before, one of the defining characteristics of the leaf springs is their simple construction, primarily being multiple layers of metal layered over one another.
 This simple yet strong design leads to generally increased reliability.
 The rear of your vehicle will be less likely to succumb to the immense loads that it will encounter in its day-to-day life.

 Reliability is crucial for both passenger and commercial vehicles.
 Whether you are on a cross-country trip moving your home or towing around heavy construction equipment, no one wants to be stranded on the side of the road because of a catastrophic suspension failure, especially if you’re carrying a big critical load.

-One of the primary reasons for anyone to purchase a pickup truck is the utility that they offer.
+One of the primary reasons for anyone to purchase a pickup truck (including for families) is the utility that they offer.
 Whether that means traversing terrain no car wants to travel or hauling a load a small car wouldn’t dream of carrying.
 Consumers always want a reliable, cheap, and effective product.
 Leaf springs allow manufacturers to offer a solution that meets and even exceeds consumer expectations regarding a pickup truck’s suspension.